Posted by Steven S. Fang on September 14, 2017

 Although the so-called Facebook BSD+Patents license has been in the wild for nearly three years, it recently became the subject of much commotion because the Apache Software Foundation tagged it as a Category X license, the group of licenses explicitly barred from inclusion in Apache projects.
 Apache’s decision affects only Apache projects, but the rationale for that decision may be of interest to others, particularly large companies or smaller ones that may have plans to be acquired.

 In general, Facebook releases open source software under the 3-clause BSD license with an additional PATENTS file addressing patent rights.
-(See the Facebook React PATENTS file.)
-The PATENTS file grants recipients of the covered software an express license to any Facebook patents that would necessarily be infringed through use of the covered software.
+(See the new Facebook React license file.)
+The PATENTS file granted recipients of the covered software an express license to any Facebook patents that would necessarily be infringed through use of the covered software.
 However, that patent license automatically terminates if the recipient or any of its affiliates asserts a patent claim against:

 Facebook has made clear that the automatic termination of the patent license under the PATENTS file would not also terminate the accompanying copyright license.